Close

 Data Scientist: Merchandising Insights

 Data Science arm of Kroger stores.
-Developed and outlier detection system in SQL to programmatically parse incoming Controlled Store Test (CST) data for executional errors.
-CSTs allow Kroger and its consumer packaged goods (CPG) providers (P&G, Burt's Bees, etc.) to experiment with different store layouts and product packaging.
-These tests are difficult to conduct because holding extraneous variables constant is extremely difficult.
-My task was to validate testing data was suitable for further analysis and not greatly impacted by confounding factors.
-Ultimately, my solution ran in less than 30 seconds and detected over 85% of known executional issues historically, saving analysts 4 - 8 hours per test.
+Developed and outlier detection system in SQL to programmatically parse incoming A/B test data for executional errors.
+In-store A/B tests are difficult to conduct because holding extraneous variables constant is extremely difficult.
+Achieved 85% precision on known executional issues historically, saving analysts 4 - 8 hours per test.

 Education